majapersson/iplay/README.md

 - Clone this repo to your computer
 - Make sure you have composer and npm installed
 - Copy .env.example file and save as .env with your configuration
+- Copy jquery and slick js-files from `resources/assets/scripts` to `public/themes/iplay/assets/scripts`
 - Run `composer install` and `npm run dev` to install dependencies and compile css and js
 - Open the site through a local webserver, e.g. MAMP, with public folder as root